metatutu/clinicbees_docs/faq.md

 **Q: Can I cancel the service?**

 A: Yes, during your subscription of the Clinic Bees service, you may cancel it at any time.
-We will refund the month service fee on a pro-rated basis.
+We will refund the month service fee on a pro-rated basis with a 20% handling fee.
 For the purchased credit points, we will refund the remaining ones after deducting a 20% handling fee.
 The credit points from monthly subscription or rewarding programs are not refundable.